 Only Dropping during the day

 (Probably not an ADSL Fault.)
 If a line is dropping during the day, and maybe just Monday to Friday, then it's probably not going to be an upstream problem.
-This could be caused by interference of bad wiring on site.
+This could be caused by interference or bad wiring on site.
 Check things like the phone line and extensions.
-Put the router in master socket and to unplug all other phones.
+Put the router into the master socket and unplug all other phones.
 Maybe change filter.

 Interleaving being applied

 For more info see: Interleaving

 Heavy packet loss